mnielLab/AbEpiTope-1.0/README.md

 $ pip install git+https://github.com/mnielLab/AbEpiTope-1.0.git #install source code directly with pip
 ```
 ### Usage
-We provide a python code snippet hereunder as well as a notebook (demo_notebook.ipynb) for running AbEpiTope-1.0 on 30 AlphaFold-2.3 predicted strucutures of antibody targeting the PD1-receptor (PDB: 7E9B).
-These predicted structures can found under ./abag_exampledata/Cancer.

 ## Inputs
 AbEpiTope-1.0 evaluates structure files of antibody-antigen complexes (pdb/cif).
 These structure files can be solved or predicted structures.
-1. Each structure file must include a light and heavy chain or a single-chain variable fragment (scFv), along with one or more antigen chains. **Note:** Scores will not be produced for antibody-antigen structures where an where this is not detected.
+1. Each structure file must include a light and heavy chain or a single-chain variable fragment (scFv), along with one or more antigen chains.
+Light and heavy chains are automatically detected. **Note:** Scores will not be produced for antibody-antigen structures where an where this is not detected.
 2. The antibody-antigen interface is made up of epitope and paratope residues.
 We define epitope residues as any antigen residues with at least one heavy atom (main-chain or side-chain) at a distance of 4 Å or less to any light or heavy chain.
-The corresponding interacting residues on the light or heavy chain are the paratope residues. **Note:** Scores will not be produced if epitope and paratope residues are not detected.
-By default, thet distance is set at 4 Å, but can be set to custom Angstrom (Å).
+The corresponding interacting residues on the light or heavy chain are the paratope residues. **Note:** Scores will not be produced if epitope and paratope residues are not detected at the set Å distance..
+By default, this distance is set at 4 Å, but can be set to custom Angstrom (Å).

+## Outputs
+The tool can output a total four output files.
+1. The first, output.csv, is the most useful output file that lists each input structure file along with its AbEpiScore-1.0 and AbEpiTarget-1.0 scores.
+   These scores are not sorted.
+   * Higher AbEpiscore-1.0 Score = More accurate antibody-antigen interface.
+   * Higher AbEpiTarget-1.0 Score = Higher probability that the antibody targets the antigen.
+2. The second, interface.csv, lists each input structure file along with epitope and paratope residues used to compute these scores **Note:** If a row contains "None" in any column, it indicates that no antibody was identified, or no AbAg interface was detected within the specified Å distance.
+3. The third, abag_sequence_data.fasta, is a fasta formmatted file containing the sequences in each each antibody-antigen complex.
+The header >FILENAME_CHAINNAMES and the sequences of each abag are joined with ':'.
+4. The fourth, failed_files.csv, is an error file that only appears if an error occurs for one or more of the files in the zip file upload.
+Each row contains filename and reason for the error.

 ## Example
+We provide a python code snippet hereunder as well as a notebook (demo_notebook.ipynb) for running AbEpiTope-1.0 on 30 AlphaFold-2.3 predicted strucutures of antibody targeting the PD1-receptor (PDB: 7E9B).
+These predicted structures can found under ./abag_exampledata/Cancer.

 ```python
 # imports and static stuff